dartmouth-cs52-20S/workshop-deployment/README.md

 ## Running Docker
 Once you have logged into Docker Playground, click "+Add New Instance" to create a Docker enviroment, which we will be using for the rest of the tutorial!
 To test Docker, run the following: ```docker run hello-world```

-{Insert Collapseable}
-[A few lines into the output you should see the following: ```Hello from Docker!
+A few lines into the output you should see the following: ```Hello from Docker!
-This message shows that your installation appears to be working correctly.```]
+This message shows that your installation appears to be working correctly.```

 Next, we will use the [Busybox](https://en.wikipedia.org/wiki/BusyBox) container.